 - Scientific case / impact: what does scientific innovation consist of?
 What makes this project an interfaculty collaboration?
-What are the main themes and methodology? - Societal case / impact: what is the intended IP Theme for this project and how does the project contribute to the relevant IP Theme?
+What are the main themes and methodology? - Societal case / impact: how does the project contribute to the Healthy Future theme?
 What social impact is intended?
 Involvement of a non-academic party is not a requirement, but what parties might ultimately be interested in this research field? - Expected output and success indicators: what products or other outputs are created?
 How does this relate to the objective of this project?
-By what indicators can the success of this project be measured? - How would this project contribute to the intended IP Theme and it's community? - Through this call, we want to stimulate new, interdisciplinary teams, understand how the teams work together and how to best support this.
+By what indicators can the success of this project be measured? - How would this project contribute to the Healthy Future theme and it's community? - Through this call, we want to stimulate new, interdisciplinary teams, understand how the teams work together and how to best support this.
 Please explain shortly how you envision your team activities and collaboration.
 How do the project partners contribute to the outcome?